• Skip to main content

 • After steaming the squash, be sure to thoroughly drain it so that your casserole doesn’t become watery.

-• This casserole is amazing served hot and bubbly from the oven, but don’t be afraid to make this casserole a day ahead.
-It’s even extra-delicious after it has spent a day in the refrigerator.
+• This dish is amazing served hot and bubbly from the oven but don’t be afraid to make it a day ahead.
+It’s even extra delicious after it has spent a day in the refrigerator.
 To reheat, just cover with foil and bake at 350 degrees Fahrenheit for about 20 minutes, or until heated through before serving.

 *As an Amazon Associate I earn from qualifying purchases.
 This post may contain Amazon or other affiliate links, which means I will earn a commission at no additional cost to you if you click through and make a purchase.*